 Great Smoky Mountains National Park

 is widely regarded as one of the best places in the U.S. to see wildlife, including the elusive and enthralling black bear.
-This National Park is actually one of the largest protected areas in the eastern U.S. where black bears can live in their natural habitat, and these captivating creatures are often observed in wild here.
+This National Park is actually one of the largest protected areas in the eastern U.S. where black bears can live in their natural habitat, and these captivating creatures are often observed in the wild here.
 As a result, proper distance and cautionary procedures must be followed to ensure the safety of both humans and animals.

 Assateague Island National Seashore - Maryland and Virginia